 Why another one?

 Some wonder, “Why build ANOTHER Linux distro?
 Don’t we already have enough?”
 The question really should be, “what can we LEARN about Linux by BUILDING a Linux?”
-I pursued the imperium project not just to provide my interested friends and I a more personalized distro with some alternative open-sourced software, but it also gave me an opportunity to look at Linux internally through its config.
+I pursued the imperium project not just to provide my interested friends and I a more personalized distro with some alternative open-sourced software, but it also gave me an opportunity to look at Linux internally through configuration files.

 Let’s get started.

 As for distribution, I relied on a fork of Linux Respin, which is a revamped version of the remastersys tool.
-Respin is incredibly reliable, as it enables a user to spend time on actual distro configuration then redistribution.
+Respin is incredibly reliable, as it enables a user to spend time on actual distro configuration.

 For the actual configuration process, I will be listing the steps that I took to create the image that I currently have released to the public.
 Keep in mind that I have placed imperium at an alpha build, so there are some issues that I am currently dealing with.